Attention-Deficit Hyperactivity Disorder (ADHD)

 Stimulants, such as methylphenidate (Ritalin) and forms of amphetamine (Dexedrine), have been used for many decades.
 They are relatively safe and effective for most children to help them focus their thoughts and control their behavior.
 Long-acting forms of stimulants are usually preferred for children, because one dose in the morning can provide a day-long effect.

 Despite their name, stimulants do not cause increased hyperactivity or impulsivity.
 If the disorder has been properly diagnosed, the medication should have the opposite effect.
 Common mild side effects are decreased appetite, weight loss, stomachaches, sleep problems, headaches and jitteriness.
 Adjusting the dose can often help eliminate these problems.
 Stimulant drugs are associated with some serious concerns and side effects.

 Tics.
 There is some evidence that tics (uncontrolled movements) are more likely in patients with a family history of tic disorders, but that is still controversial.

 Substance abuse.
 Stimulant drugs can be and are abused.
 Research has also shown that stimulant treatment may reduce the risk of substance abuse for some people with ADHD.
 There is not enough evidence to say that stimulants either increase or decrease the risk of later substance abuse.

 Growth delays.
 Experts disagree about the effects of stimulants on growth.
 There is some evidence that children taking stimulants grow at a rate that is less than expected.
 Some doctors recommend stopping stimulants periodically during periods of expected growth.

 Cardiovascular risk.
 Children taking stimulants do show small increases in blood pressure and heart rate.
 But major heart complications in children, teens and adults taking these drugs are extremely rare.
-In 2008, the American Heart Association recommended getting an electrocardiogram before starting stimulants.
-Studies since then have showed that children taking stimulants do not have more heart complications than children in the general population.
 If your child does not have underlying heart disease, your doctor may not recommend getting an electrocardiogram before starting a stimulant.

 Since such risks vary widely depending on the individual, it is important to discuss the potential benefits and risks of each treatment with your doctor.